In case you were somehow unaware:

 1. Acknowledge your white privilege.

 The first step of helping to end racism, at least, if you're white, is to acknowledge the privileges you have.
-White privilege is, according to Francis E. Kendall, author of Diversity in the Classroom and Understanding White Privilege: Creating Pathways to Authentic Relationships Across Race
+White privilege is, according to Francis E. Kendall, author of Diversity in the Classroom and Understanding White Privilege: Creating Pathways to Authentic Relationships Across Race:

 “having greater access to power and resources than people of color [in the same situation] do.”